ilwookkim/pmid2bibtexR/README.md

 ## **Require**

 This package needs pre-installed **python3** and python module: **Biopython** Pubmed allows only 3 requests per second without API Key, but 10 requests per second with API Key.
 See the [details](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities).
-Please use API Key, if possible.
+It is generally recommended to use the API Key, when you have more than 3 PMIDs.

 **Debian/Ubuntu**
 ``` colsole